Retail Innovation — Ethical use of personal data

 Switching loyalty cards to electronic apps instead of physical cards helps consumers by making it easier to use the loyalty card, which is always available on their phone instead of having to carry a physical card.
 Apps can also (subject to consent, which many consumers will give without thought) be used to track consumer behaviour across other sites and retailers, analysing general trends in purchasing and lifestyle

 It is unlikely that the average consumer considers this use of their personal data when signing up to an electronic loyalty scheme but they are an incredibly useful tool for retailers.
 Once a retailer knows more about its consumers, such as their average value of purchases across different sites and their holiday and other lifestyle choices, this data can be used to assess both individual potential purchases and also to feed into wider considerations such as what stock the retailer should buy in to make available to its consumer base.

-From a big data point of view facial recognition could be put to use in a number of other interesting ways.
-For example, it could be used to track consumers’ behaviour and personalise shopping experiences by recognising consumers who have signed up to electronic loyalty cards.
-Upon entry to a shop the retailer can automatically send offers and promotions to that consumer to direct targeted purchasing.
-From a consumer’s perspective this may be seen as positive as, for example, if they have been searching for umbrellas on their phone they could then be directed immediately upon entry to the relevant section of the shop.
-For retailers with larger premises this means that items can be spread around the shop with consumers being directed to different areas rather than leaving if they do not easily find what they need.
+From a big data point of view, facial recognition could be put to use in a number of other interesting ways.
+For example, it could be used to track consumers’ behaviour and personalise shopping experiences by recognising consumers who have signed up for electronic loyalty cards.
+Upon entry to a shop, the retailer can automatically send offers and promotions to that consumer to direct targeted purchasing.
+From a consumer’s perspective, this may be seen as positive as, for example, if they have been searching for umbrellas on their phone they could then be directed immediately upon entry to the relevant section of the shop.
+For retailers with larger premises, this means that items can be spread around the shop with consumers being directed to different areas rather than leaving if they do not easily find what they need.